cs3157-borowski/recitations/recitation_1/bash.md

 ### `If` statement and `case`:
 #### `If` statement:
-The logic of `if` statement works the same as in another language.
+The logic of an `if` statement works the same as in another language.
 The difference lies in the syntax of the code.
-When you write script in bash, spacing MATTERS. ---- Always ensure that there's space between your conditions and your SQUARE brackets
+When you write script in bash, spacing MATTERS.
+Always ensure that there's space between your conditions and your SQUARE brackets

 - Always remember the 3-part structure of every control flow, in the case of `if` statement, it's: `if` - `then` - `fi`
 Take a look at the code below
 ```